CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 1. Click on the **Getting started (1)** from the left pane.
 Click on the **Upgrade (2)** tab, select your **Log Analytics workspace as asclab-la-XXXXX (3)** and click **Upgrade (4)**.

-    > **Note:** If you are not able to see Log Analytics workspace then it means your subscription is already upgraded, in this case you can skip step 2, 3 and continue from step 4.
-Also you might have to wait for few seconds to have the upgrade button visible.
+    > **Note:** If you are not able to see Log Analytics workspace then it means your subscription is already upgraded, In this case, you can skip steps 2, and 3 and continue from step 4.
+Also, you might have to wait for a few seconds to have the upgrade button visible.

     ![Overview: Inventory tile](../Images/newlaw.png)